sudo apt-get install redis-server -y

-Redis called as Remote Dictionary Server.
-Redis is an Open-Source in-memory data structure server.
-It is used as cache storage and Database.
-Redis stores a mapping of keys to five different types of values.
-Redis is also useful to run task queues in the server background.
+Remote Dictionary Server, or Redis, is an open-source in-memory data structure server.
+It’s used as cache storage and database.
+Redis stores a mapping of keys to five different types of values, and it is also useful in running task queues in the server background.

 Following are the steps to install Redis on Ubuntu Server.

-- Execute the below command to install Redis.
+1. Execute the command below to install Redis –

 # sudo apt-get install redis-server -y